Yankees vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor will look for his third straight game with a hit in this matchup.
-During his last five outings he is hitting .111 with three walks and an RBI.
+- Lindor will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .250 with a double, two walks and an RBI.

 Lindor Recent Games